 Evaluation of Street Youth HIV Prevention Project in Hai Phong and Ho Chi Minh City

 using participatory research approach (2011).
 Sponsor: USAID/Save the Children.
-Role: Principle Investigator
+Role: Principal Investigator

 This study aims to evaluate the impacts of the HIV prevention project on behavior change for street youth in Hai Phong and Ho Chi Minh city.

 Review of “Experiences of PEPFAR and Pact Partners in Responding to the SRH Needs of PLHIV” (2009).
 Sponsor: PACT.
-Role: Co-Principle Investigator
+Role: Co-Principal Investigator

 This study reviews all PEPFAR and PACT partners’ activities in responding to the needs of PLHIV and most at risk populations (MARP) with respect to sexual and reproductive health to help PACT understanding of the achievements, opportunities and challenges of providing SRH services to PLHIV and to MARPs.

 Infections of hepatitis C and HIV among injecting drug users in drug treatment centers in northern Vietnam (2008-2009).
 Dissertation.
-Role: Principle Investigator
+Role: Principal Investigator

 This study aims to estimate the prevalence of HIV, HCV and co-infection of HIV/HCV among IDU in drug treatment centers in northern Vietnam.

 Gathering input from youth MSM and other young men (2007-2008).
 Sponsor: Save the Children USA.
-Role: Principle Investigator.
+Role: Principal Investigator.

 The study seeks to understand MSM risk behaviors and their determinants as well as their functional linkages and operation within communities in Hanoi and Ho Chi Minh City, Vietnam.